Antiklos/network-gatekeeper/README.txt

 -->reject   The client may reject the request, offering a different price or terms.
 The server must respond with another propose
 <--begin    The server responds, letting the client know that they may begin sending network packets

-Work to be done:
-- Implement a delay in the payment_simulate class
-- Implement a grace period in the contract class
-- REFACTOR.
-- GTK is overkill for reading the config, so it would be better to find a universal dependency to read the config or else just parse it by hand
-- Create a new payment class to implement sending and receiving bitcoin
-- Move the cli_socket to a unix socket instead of inet?
-- Implement the automatic server configuration, including enabling routing and DNS, probably using DHCP?
-- Implement use cases for renewing contracts
-- Smarter client behavior for making payments just in time
-- Smarter default client behavior for polling all interfaces and choosing the best deal
-- GUI for config and other things